CoffeeITWorks/ansible_nagios4_server_pnp4nagios/README.md

 See [requirements.yml](requirements.yml) for some example on names of the roles.

-Most of them could be `coffeeitwork.name` instead of just name, but the example is with names simplified.
+Most of them could be `coffeeitworks.name` instead of just name, but the example is with names simplified.

 ``` yaml
 - name: apply Nagios settings